Oslandia/workshop-pointcloud/en/step3/README.md

 ## Display a patch content

-In order to retrieve points contained by the patch having the id *21761*:
+In order to retrieve points contained by the patch with the id *21761*:

 ```bash
 with tmp as (